 - prime (the lowest grade);

 Coffee aficionados recommend to choose extra fancy and peaberry grades and promise that it’s worth each penny.

-Peaberry kona coffee is a kind of anomaly because it’s the result of only one coffee bean development inside of a coffee cherry (usually there are two beans in it).
+Peaberry Kona coffee is a kind of an anomaly because it’s the result of only one coffee bean development inside of a coffee cherry (usually there are two beans in it).
 Such beans are small in size, but have twice higher, more rich flavor and create robust coffee drinks.
-This is the best grade among kona coffees and is very limited, because it’s share of season harvest is only 3% to 5%.
+This is the best grade among Kona coffees and is very limited because it’s share of season harvest is only 3% to 5%.

-Kona coffee flavors are best in medium roasts, which allow to deliver its clean, well-balanced taste with its acidity, a bit spicy and winey notes and excellent finish.
+Kona coffee flavors are best in medium roasts, which allow delivering its clean, well-balanced taste with its acidity, a bit spicy and winey notes and excellent finish.
 But if you prefer more roasted coffee – go ahead!